-The Fixing America's Surface Transportation Act (23 USC Section 139) requires an opportunity for cooperating and participating agencies to help develop the project's purpose and need statement and define the range of alternatives.
-In addition, the lead agency must determine, in collaboration with the cooperating and participating agencies, the appropriate methodologies to be used and the level of detail required in the analysis of alternatives.
+The Fixing America's Surface Transportation (FAST) Act (23 USC Section 139) requires an opportunity for cooperating and participating agencies to help develop the project's purpose and need and define the range of alternatives.
+In addition, the lead agency must determine, in collaboration with the cooperating and participating agencies, the appropriate methodologies to be used and the level of detail required when analyzing alternatives.

-The NOI provided a short description of the I-15 corridor, the proposed actions, and preliminary range of alternatives.
+The NOI provided a short description of the I-15 corridor, the proposed actions, and a preliminary range of alternatives.
 Additionally, on April 8, 2022, UDOT published a draft of the project purpose and need document and the Alternatives Development and Screening Methodology Report for review by the agencies and the public through May 13, 2022.
 Members of the public and agencies were encouraged to provide comments by email, on the project website, and by postal mail.

-UDOT received 900 comments in total from the public and agencies during scoping.
-UDOT received agency comments from the City of North Salt Lake, Davis County, Farmington City, the Farmington Historic Preservation Commission, Salt Lake City, Salt Lake County, Woods Cross City, UTA, and the Wasatch Front Regional Council during this comment period.
-UDOT provided comment-response matrices to the agencies who provided comments on September 14, 2022.
-UDOT submitted a revised Draft Purpose and Need and a revised Draft Alternatives Screening Methodology Memorandum in the same response email in September.
+UDOT received 900 comments from the public and agencies during scoping.
+UDOT received agency comments from the City of North Salt Lake, Davis County, Farmington City, the Farmington Historic Preservation Commission, Salt Lake City, Salt Lake County, Woods Cross City, UTA, and WFRC during this comment period.
+UDOT provided comment-response matrices by email on September 14, 2022, to the agencies who provided comments.
+UDOT submitted a revised Draft Purpose and Need Statement and a revised Draft Alternatives Screening Methodology Memorandum in the same response email in September.

-The draft purpose and need document, draft alternatives screening criteria, and conceptual alternatives were also discussed at the agency scoping meeting on April 7, 2022, and during the public outreach described in Table 6.6-1 on page 6-14.
+The draft purpose and need document, draft alternatives screening criteria, and conceptual alternatives were also discussed at the agency scoping meeting on April 7, 2022, and during the public outreach presentations listed in Table 6.6-1 on page 6-13.